 This region is 2.2 m below the sea level.
 It is mainly known for its geographical peculiarities and endless paddy fields.
 Its geography gives a twist to the farming practices there.
 The region is one of the few in the whole world that does farming about 1.2 to 3 metres below the sea level.
 Their farming system is counted among the Globally Important Agricultural Heritage Systems (GIAHS)!
 How cool is that!
 Other than that, you can come around here as a tourist as well.
 This is a beautiful place to visit in the God’s own country.

-Coldest Place: Drass, Jammu and Kashmir
+Coldest Place: Dras, Jammu and Kashmir

 How cold is too cold?
-The ultra-cold temperatures of Drass would change your whole perception about what cold really is or would just give it a new meaning (an intense one) altogether.
+The ultra-cold temperatures of Dras would change your whole perception about what cold really is or would just give it a new meaning (an intense one) altogether.
 With averages hovering around −20 °C in winters, you’ll have the most frosty, chilly experience of your life.
 However, there are surely so many things you can do other than just standing there freezing.
 The place bloomed into an attractive tourist place after the Kargil War.
 People are especially interested in seeing the war zone.
 Can’t blame them, can you?

 Hottest Place: Jaisalmer, Rajasthan